putladinesh/Twilio-Verify/README.md

 # Twilio-Verify
-This module is used Verify User mobile Number by sending OTP via various channel ( SMS, Call, Whatsapp)
+This module is used to Verify User mobile Number by sending OTP via various channel ( SMS, Call, Whatsapp)